 According to Christian theology God is the universal standard by which good and evil (synonyms are positive and negative respectively) are measured and God is 100% good.

-The less negative actions we perform the more we remain in good standing with God.
+The fewer negative actions we perform the more we remain in friendship with God.

-Therefore, the more positive actions we perform the more we remain in good standing with God.
+Therefore, the more positive actions we perform the more we remain in friendship with God.

-Hence the more good works we perform the more we remain in good standing with God.
+Hence the more good works we perform the more we remain in friendship with God.

 The bottom line is that God will judge us in the end by our actions done throughout our entire lives.
 Throughout our lives we can choose to remain in God’s friendship or not.
 We have free will to choose whether to obey God or not and if we choose to disobey God, which is to sin, then we choose not to remain in God’s friendship.

-So, in a sense, good works can get you into heaven, but not alone, nor does faith alone as is says in James 2:26 that faith without works is dead and in Romans 3:22 we are saved by faith in Jesus Christ.
-Catholic theology supports these teachings of the Bible.
+So, in a sense, good works are essential to get to heaven, but not alone.
+Nor is faith alone sufficient, although faith is also necessary.
+James 2:26 tells us that faith without works is dead.
+In Romans 3:22 we see that we are saved by faith in Jesus Christ.
+Catholic theology supports these teachings of the Bible and holds them in balance.

 The Catechism of the Catholic Church in paragraph 2008 says that “good works are done to glorify God and are done in honor of him.”